Perspectives on Current Economic Issues

 The Case for More Accommodation

 All of this was the setting for our September FOMC meeting.
 Given the slow and fragile recovery, the large resource gaps that still exist, and the large risks we face, it remains clear that we needed a more resilient economy that can withstand the headwinds that might come its way.
-Last week the FOMC provided a more accommodative monetary policy that can help us achieve such resilience.
+Earlier this month, the FOMC provided a more accommodative monetary policy that can help us achieve such resilience.
 I strongly supported the Committee’s policy actions.
 These actions, along with Chairman Bernanke’s powerful commentary that the employment situation remained a “grave concern,” moved quite a ways toward my preference for providing more explicit forward guidance with respect to monetary policy reactions to changes in labor market conditions.

 In many venues over the past couple years I have laid out my preferred way to provide additional accommodation.
 Specifically, I believe we should adopt an explicit state-contingent policy rule that commits the Fed to providing accommodation at least as long as the unemployment rate remains above 7 percent and the outlook for inflation over the medium term is under 3 percent.
 If our progress toward this unemployment marker falters, then we should expand our balance sheet to increase the degree of monetary support.
-Indeed, we took such an action last week.
+Indeed, we took such an action.
 Note the importance of the inflation trigger — it is a safeguard against unacceptable outcomes with regard to price stability.
 I also believe we should be more explicit about what it means for the inflation target to be symmetric, as Chairman Bernanke has stated.
 Namely, symmetry means that the costs of an inflation rate above our 2 percent goal are the same as the costs of equal-sized miss in inflation below 2 percent.
 Its implication is that we should not be resistant to policies that could move the unemployment rate closer its longer-run level, but run the risk of inflation running only a few tenths above our 2 percent goal.
 Such accommodative polices could further improve the employment picture, even beyond our recent highly beneficial actions.

-While our policy actions last week don’t exactly match my preferred policy structure, I support them wholeheartedly.
+While our policy actions earlier this month don’t exactly match my preferred policy structure, I support them wholeheartedly.
 Tying the period of time over which we will purchase assets to the achievement of significant improvement in the labor market is a strong step towards economic conditionality — that is, it conditions our actions to the economy’s performance instead of a calendar date.
 And stating that we expect to keep a highly accommodative stance for policy for a considerable time after the recovery strengthens is an important reassurance to households and businesses that Fed policy will not tighten prematurely.
 A large body of economic research says that committing to such a delay is a key feature of optimal policies during periods when policy rates are constrained to be zero, such as we have experienced in the U.S. since late 2008.

 Let me be clear.
 This was the time to act.
 With the problems we face and the potential dangers lying ahead, it is essential to do as much as we can now to bolster the resiliency and vibrancy of the economy.
 We cannot be complacent and assume that the economy is not being damaged if no action is taken.
 I am optimistic that we can achieve better outcomes through more monetary policy accommodation.